inteoryx/get-tweets/README.md

 # get-tweets
-Get all of a user's tweets without an API key or doing any web scraping.
-This script uses web requests to get all of a user's tweets as if you were an unauthenticated user.
+Get a user's tweets without an API key or doing any web scraping.
+This script uses web requests to get a user's tweets as if you were an unauthenticated user.

 Data you get:
-* All of a user's tweets including retweets and replies
+* Tweets (including retweets & replies)
 * id
 * text
 * created_at